-Our school will by planning positive and proactive behaviour support, for instance through drawing up individual behaviour plans for more vulnerable children, and agreeing them with parents and carers, will reduce the occurrence of challenging behaviour and the need to use reasonable force.
+Our school, by planning positive and proactive behaviour support, for instance through drawing up individual behaviour plans for more vulnerable children, and agreeing them with parents and carers, will reduce the occurrence of challenging behaviour and the need to use reasonable force.
+Where SCIP procedures are used, parents/carers are infirmed.
+The incident is documented and carefully reviewed.